| | | BETHESDA,

 throughout the year without having revenue to offset them.
 The hospital

 is now scheduled to open in September 2004.
+Third was the impact of

 the delays in finalizing the governmental framework agreements between